-What is a Genicular Nerve Block?
+What Is A Genicular Nerve Block?

 Your knee is a large, complex joint made up of four bones: the femur, the tibia, the fibula, and the patella.
 These bones are stabilized by the muscles of the quadriceps, hamstrings, and calves.